brownman/SPSE/js/angular/controller.md

 =====

-what is the controller role ?
+what is the controller's role ?
 ------
 - scoping: binding between  spacific data and a spacific html element.